Don Kenyon: Life and career

 Kenyon was born in Wordsley, Staffordshire on 15 May 1924, and lived most of his adult life in nearby Wollaston, West Midlands.
 He played all his county cricket for Worcestershire, but when international opportunities came along, Kenyon was unable to produce his run-making abilities on the highest stage.
 He fell in single figures in eleven of his fifteen England innings, although his Test career was rather sporadic in nature.
 Kenyon played three Tests on the 1951/52 tour to India, two more in 1953, with three more appearances in 1955, but life in the fast lane did not seem to suit his temperament.

-He was a popular and successful captain of Worcestershire and captained the club in its first ever County Championship winning season in 1964 and second title the following year.
-He retired from first class cricket in 1967 and later became an England Test selector, and President of his beloved county side.
+He was a captain of Worcestershire and captained the club in its first ever County Championship winning season in 1964 and second title the following year.
+He retired from first class cricket in 1967 and later became an England Test selector, and President of his county side.

 Kenyon died in November 1996, in Worcester, at the age of 72.